peci1/robot_body_filter/README.md

 meshes (these are much worse performance-wise).
 If you pass a non-convex mesh, its convex hull will be used for the tests.
 Don't forget that each link can have multiple `<collision>` tags.
-If you do not have time to convert your meshes to the basic shapes (there is probably no good tool for it :(, just trial and error with restarting RViz), try to at least reduce the number of triangles in your meshes.
+If you do not have time to convert your meshes to the basic shapes, try to at least reduce the number of triangles in your meshes.
 You can use your high-quality meshes in `<visual>` tags.
+To simplify your model to primitive shapes, you can either manually edit the URDF, or you can utilize [ColliderGen](https://github.com/cole-bsmr/collidergen).

 #### Model inflation